 Served as a yeoman first class at the U.S. Naval Headquarters in London, England in the mid-1950’s.
 Worked as a clerk and had access to top secret documents and received NATO and “Cosmic” clearance.

-He was convicted and sentenced to life in prison, the first Black American ever convicted of espionage.
+His first trial resulted in a hung jury but he was re-tried, convicted and sentenced to life in prison, the first Black American ever convicted of espionage.